ankraft/ACME-oneM2M-CSE/README.md

 ## Changes

-Please see the [Changelog](CHANGELOG.md) and this [discussion](https://github.com/ankraft/ACME-oneM2M-CSE/discussions/160) for a detailed list of changes.
+Please see the [Changelog](CHANGELOG.md) and this [discussion](https://github.com/ankraft/ACME-oneM2M-CSE/discussions/172) for a detailed list of changes.

 ### Highlights in this release

-- Improved authentication on Mcc (communication between CSEs) and configuration management
-- Improved support for using environment variables for credentials in configuration files
-- &lt;ContentInstance>'s *content* can now store other types than just strings
-- Added support for the [credentials] ManagementOject specialization
-- Many small bug fixes and performance improvements
-- Experimental "no response" response type and the new FlexContainer definition
-- On-boarding can be now run as a separate application
-- Improved the planuml structure diagrams
+...

 ### What to expect in the next release